isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 GSS-TSIG Compilation
 --------------------

 The following procedure was tested on Ubuntu 20.10 and 21.04.
-Similar approach can be applied to other systems.
+A similar approach can be applied to other systems.

-1. Obtain the kea sources and premium packages, extract kea sources, then extract premium packages into `premium/` directory within Kea source tree.
+1. Obtain the Kea sources and premium packages, extract the Kea sources, and then extract the premium packages into the ``premium/`` directory within the Kea source tree.

 2. Run autoreconf: